justjohnd/workflow/README.md

 - Use the `sidebar` versions to include a righthand sidebar.

 ### Navbar
-- See these `https://github.com/wp-bootstrap/wp-bootstrap-navwalker` and `https://gist.github.com/cristovaov/6306f833faa07608a1fe` for references.
+#### Navwalker
+- See [here](https://github.com/wp-bootstrap/wp-bootstrap-navwalker) and [here](https://gist.github.com/cristovaov/6306f833faa07608a1fe) for references on how the navwalker file is used.
+Navwalker is necessary for bootstrap to work with the Wordpress Navbar.
 - Copy the code from `class-wp-bootstrap-navwalker`.
 Create a new file in your root directory with the same name and paste the code in.
 - Add this code to `functions.php`
 ```